michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0086.md

 ### Definition
 - n: the middle of the day
 ### Family
+- midday: middays+
+- daily: dailies
-midday: middays+;daily: dailies;day: daily, days, midday;days: dayses
+- day: daily, days, midday
+- days: dayses
 ### Examples
 - There are no immediate details on the midday blasts.
 - Obama returns to Washington at midday Monday from Hawaii with less than three weeks remaining in his presidency.